 How does daily exposure affect us?

-Products that we use on a daily basis have a huge advantage in that they are constantly advertising to us, increasing their ‘brand recognition’.
+Products that we use on a daily basis have a huge advantage.
+They’re constantly advertising to us, increasing their ‘brand recognition’.
 I’ve chosen toothpaste as an example – and I suspect Feulner chose it too – because it’s something we use – indeed, are encouraged by health professionals as well as the manufacturers to use – not just once, but several times a day.
-That’s two or three opportunities to see the toothpaste name and logo and distinctive corporate colours every day, so by the time your toothpaste runs out, the colours and label will be well imprinted into your mind.
+That’s two or three opportunities to see the toothpaste name and logo and distinctive corporate colours every day.
+By the time your toothpaste runs out, the colours and label will be well imprinted into your mind.

 And it’s not just that we go to the supermarket and unthinkingly pick up the package that, to our minds, represents ‘toothpaste’ because it’s the one we see all the time.
 It’s a little more complex than that.
 We actually reject other options.

-For any product that is used regularly, it’s easy to get used to that specific flavour, consistency, texture, and aroma, and to develop a resistance to substitution.
+For any product that is used regularly, it’s easy to get used to that specific flavour, consistency, texture, and aroma.
+We develop a resistance to substitution.

 My husband and I used to have preferences for different toothpaste brands.
 We’d grown up with certain brands, and continued using them.
 To me, toothpaste = Colgate and Colgate = toothpaste.